ii/coredns/plugin/forward/README.md

 ## Description

 The *forward* plugin re-uses already opened sockets to the upstreams.
-It supports UDP, TCP and DNS-over-TLS and uses inband health checking.
+It supports UDP, TCP and DNS-over-TLS and uses in band health checking.

-When it detects an error an health check is performed.
-This checks runs in a loop, every *0.5s*, for a long as the upstream reports unhealthy.
+When it detects an error a health check is performed.
+This checks runs in a loop, every *0.5s*, for as long as the upstream reports unhealthy.
 Once healthy we stop health checking (until the next error).
 The health checks use a recursive DNS query (`.
 IN NS`) to get upstream health.
-Any response that is not an network error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
-The health check uses the same protocol as specific in **TO**.
-If `max_fails` is set to 0, no checking is performed and upstreams will ever be considered unhealthy.
+Any response that is not a network error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
+The health check uses the same protocol as specified in **TO**.
+If `max_fails` is set to 0, no checking is performed and upstreams will always be considered healthy.

 When *all* upstreams are down it assumes health checking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).